 "Hojo-san" is appropriate when he's at Sanshin itself; "Okumura Roshi" is used in all other cases.
 We do not call our abbot by his first name.
 In Japanese culture, the use of a first name indicates a fairly close personal relationship.

 On a related note, other than "Hojo-san" we do not append -san to names when speaking English at Sanshin.
 Visitors sometimes believe that using it shows respect, but it's not a title and has nothing to do with Zen; it's simply a particle of Japanese grammar that has no use or meaning in English.
-For Americans speaking English to Americans in America, it's unnecessary.
+For Americans speaking English to Americans in America, it's an unnecessary affectation.

 how can I join your sangha or become a member?